 Horses are known for being one of the most difficult animals to draw and animate, so Bogan and Torresan, Jr. took their crew on a “field trip” to the Los Angeles Equestrian Center.

-“Before we even got to animation, we wanted the story crew to be exposed to seeing horses’ demeanors, body languages and how they move around in real life,” Bogan says.
+“Before we even got to animation, we wanted the story crew to be exposed to seeing horses’ demeanours, body language and how they move around in real life,” Bogan says.
 “And you can only truly experience that by seeing it up close.
-We met with horse trainers who know a lot about the movements, mechanics and body language, but we also had anatomy lectures with Dr. Stuart Sumida, a biology professor at California State Univesity, San Bernardino.
-Dr. Sumida knows every animal on the planet, down to the bone, and he gave a lecture series where people could drop in and listen to him talk about the anatomy and history of horse mechanics.
-It not only helped the animation team, but he also got into behavioral details, which helped the story artists in creating these horses as individual characters.”
+We met with horse trainers who know a lot about the movements, mechanics and body language, but we also had anatomy lectures with Dr Stuart Sumida, a biology professor at California State Univesity, San Bernardino.
+Dr Sumida knows every animal on the planet, down to the bone, and he gave a lecture series where people could drop in and listen to him talk about the anatomy and history of horse mechanics.
+It not only helped the animation team, but he also got into behavioural details, which helped the story artists in creating these horses as individual characters.”